-The working is similar to VLC app.
-You download the Infuse app from App store.
+The working is similar to the VLC app.
+You download the Infuse app from the App store.
 And add videos either from iTunes or WiFi.
-You can also stream videos from your computer/NAS or even import them from cloud services like dropbox.
+You can also stream videos from your computer/NAS or even import them from cloud services like Dropbox.

 So in a nutshell, Infuse is like VLC.
 But it has more features, smooth playback.

 Advanced options like streaming videos directly from another computer.
 And unlike VLC, it also imports metadata quite well and battery drain is also less.

 The app is paid (only if you need advanced option), but that’ not a bad thing.
 It’s doing it job well, and the price is well justified.